Bellevue, Illinois

 Bellevue is a village in Peoria County, Illinois, United States.
-The population was 1,978 at the 2010 census.
+The population was 1,878 at the 2020 census.
 Bellevue is a suburb of Peoria and is part of the Peoria, Illinois Metropolitan Statistical Area.

+History

+Bellevue was developed as a subdivision named Bellevue Acres from farmland in 1936 by the South Side Realty Company of Peoria.
+It was incorporated as a village on March 2, 1941.

 Geography

 According to the 2010 census, Bellevue has a total area of 2.08 sqmi, all land.